How to Use Foot Traffic Data to Gain Store Performance

 Why Use Retail Foot Traffic Data?

 Foot traffic data is referred to as “ground truth.”
-The data is an actual measurement of the frequency of visitor traffic.
-It is not an approximation.
-The data can reveal when and how many people travel past your brick-and-mortar establishment.
-While the “who” is anonymized, the personally identifiable information (PII) of the “who” such as their demographic, social status, and ethnic affiliation, can be deduced.
+The data is an actual measurement of the frequency of visitor traffic (or visitation traffic), not an approximation.
+This data can reveal when and how many people travel past your brick-and-mortar establishment.
+While the “who” is anonymized, the demographic, social status, and ethnic affiliation of the “who” can often be deduced.

 Use Foot Traffic Analytics to Understand Store Performance